f5devcentral/f5-velos-training/docs/velos_security.rst

     }

-To view the current proxy configuration via the API use the following call.
+To view the current proxy configuration via the API, use the following call.

 .. code-block:: bash